 Temporary Health Conditions

-When an absence is related to injury, post-surgical limits, etc. that may impact participation in coursework, Student Accessibility Services can communicate with your instructors.
-However, this is only possible if the student provides valid evidence to SAS staff that supports a need for absence and/or important necessary assistance.
+Student Accessibility Services can communicate with Instructors when an absence is related to injury, post-surgical limits, etc. that may impact participation in coursework.
+However, this is only possible if the student contacts SAS staff to describe the situation and provide valid evidence that supports a need for absence and/or other important necessary assistance.
 In these cases, SAS staff may issue an email to instructors providing information/direction on ways to assist the student.
 The student will also be provided a letter to hand-deliver to instructors.

 The established process for temporary assistance related to injuries is as follows: